New photos released from Epstein’s estate showing Trump, Bannon, Bill Clinton and other high-profile people - Local News 8

 ™ & © 2025 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Alayna Treene, Lauren Said-Moorhouse and Alejandra Jaramillo has contributed to this report.
+CNN’s Alayna Treene, Lauren Said-Moorhouse, Alejandra Jaramillo, Morgan Rimmer and Ellis Kim contributed to this report.